Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Framework Design of G-MSC

 \subsubsection{Digital decoding}

-In digital transmission, DM can serve as an independent semantic decoder.
-DMs facilitate the aggregation of multi-modal semantic information due to their ability to model complex distributions and perform sequential inference.
-Moreover, with their sequential inference capabilities, DMs can flexibly handle user latency variations in collaborative tasks, allowing inference to proceed without waiting for all user data to be received.
-For example, in a multi-user collaborative scenario for scene construction, multiple vehicles capture data from various sensors.
-Despite transmission delays caused by network latency, DMs can immediately process available data and integrate delayed inputs as they arrive, enabling real-time scene reconstruction without waiting for all users.
+In digital transmission, DM can serve as an independent semantic decoder, leveraging its ability to model complex distributions and perform sequential inference.
+This enables DMs to handle user latency variations in collaborative tasks by processing available data immediately and integrating delayed inputs as they arrive.
+For example, in multi-user collaborative scene construction, vehicles capture data from various sensors.
+DMs can immediately process available data and integrate delayed inputs as they arrive, enabling real-time scene reconstruction.
 This ensures efficient and flexible collaboration in dynamic vehicular environments.
+Additionally, other GAI technologies, such as VAE can also enhance semantic decoding to effectively denoise, providing a stable training process to recover original data.